Kevin McGarry (actor)

 Kevin W. McGarry (born March 18, 1985) is a Canadian actor, director, and writer best known for his roles as Nathan Grant on the Hallmark Channel series When Calls the Heart, Mitch Cutty on CBC Television's long running series Heartland, and Peter Hastings in The Wedding Veil film series.
 He has appeared in numerous romantic comedies and television movies, primarily for Hallmark Channel and is well known Hallmark actor.

+Early life

 Born in Kincardine, Ontario, Canada on March 18, 1985.
 McGarry developed an interest in acting by chance during high school when he wandered into a 12th grade theatre class as a freshman.

 McGarry attended George Brown College; studied theatre at Fanshawe College and further honed his skills at Pro Actors Lab in Toronto.

 Theatre

 Before launching his television career, McGarry appeared across Canadian stages.
 McGarry performed at the Shaw Festival and Charlottetown Festival, among others appearing in productions like A Midsummer Night’s Dream.